This Day In Music: September 16

 September 16, 2004 ~ Izora Rhodes, commonly known as singer Izora Armstead passed away in San Leandro, California, USA ~ First drew attention as half of Two Tons Of Fun, the other half being Martha Wash.
 Two Tons originally sang backup for Sylvester and later renamed themselves the Weather Girls, best known for the 1982 smash hit It's Raining Men.
 The duo continued to back Sylvester but released five studio albums ~ Rhodes passed away in 1942

 September 16, 1994 ~ Jazz pianist Bernie Leighton passed away in Coconut Creek, Florida, USA ~ Active since the late 1930s.
 Leader and sideman.
-Worked with Bud Freeman, Leo Reisman, Raymond Scott, Benny Goodman, Dave Tough, Billie Holiday, Neal Hefti, Artie Shaw, John Serry Sr, James Moody, Bob Wilber, Tony Bennett, Gerry Mulligan, Mark Murphy, Charlie Parker, Jack Teagarden, Cal Tjader, and others ~ Leighton was born in 1921
+Worked with Bud Freeman, Leo Reisman, Raymond Scott, Benny Goodman, Dave Tough, Billie Holiday, Neal Hefti, Artie Shaw, John Serry Sr, James Moody, Bob Wilber, Tony Bennett, Gerry Mulligan, Mark Murphy, Charlie Parker, Jack Teagarden, and Cal Tjader ~ Leighton was born in 1921

 September 16, 1993 ~ Jazz tenor saxophonist JR Monterose passed away in Detroit, Michigan, USA ~ Played with Henry Busse, Dave Schildkraut, Allen Eager, Philly Joe Jones, Claude Thornhill, Teddy Charles, Charles Mingus, Kenny Dorham, Kenny Burrell, Eddie Bert, Jon Eardley, René Thomas, and with George Wallington ~ Monterose was born in 1927